corvusdeinanis/cuddlyspaceship/content/A Portrait of The Artist as a Young Man.md

 Calling of God.
 Promised "awful" powers if he becomes a priest.
 More than any angel or archangel.

-while waiting to hear back from the university, strolls on the beach and encounters **wading girl**
-  When he was waiting for get accepted by University,he went for a walk at beach and struck by her beauty of a young girl and realizes the artist in him.
+while waiting to hear back from the university, strolls on the beach and encounters **wading girl** When he was waiting for get accepted by University, he went for a walk at beach and struck by her beauty of a young girl and realizes the artist in him.
 Stephen resolves his life and not to be constrained by the boundaries of his religion.
 Stephen now goes to university, where he makes friends like Cranly.

 ---

 ## Symbols
-1) Wading Girl
+1) **Wading Girl**
    "as delicate as a crane"
    responsible for Stephen's determination to dedicate his life for art.
    She sparks an epiphany in Stephen and plays a pivotal role in his transformation to an artist.
-2) Emma
+2) **Emma**
    Emma is someone Stephen met at a party and is infatuated with.
 She does not appear often.
    She symbolizes "feminine purity".
-Stephen imagines that as a reward for being religious , he'll  reunite with her in heaven.
+Stephen imagines that as a reward for being religious, he'll reunite with her in heaven.

 ## Themes